AndyOGo/stylelint-declaration-strict-value/README.md

 #### CSS shorthand Syntax

-CSS shorthand Syntax support is enabled by default.
+CSS shorthand Syntax support is disabled by default.
 This feature is baked by [`shortcss`](https://www.npmjs.com/package/shortcss), a list of support shorthand properties can be found at [`css-shorthand-properties`](https://github.com/gilmoreorless/css-shorthand-properties).

 ##### expandShorthand